 It is a fragment of the dorsal vertebra of the theropod originating from the Kem Kem formation from Morocco.
 Singer classified him as the member of Carnosauria, and compared the sizes with Aerosteon, based on which he determined that the discussed theropod had to measure at least 15 meters in length !!!
 However, what is interesting, Franoys and his friend, when they compared the dimensions of the vertebra, obtained for this theropod “only” a maximum of 9 meters in length.
 Mortimer thinks it’s about a member of Carcharodontosauridae.

 Mortimer mentions Tajikistan’s teeth from the Yalovach (early Santonian) formation, which Nessov described in 1995 as belonging to a 10-11 meter carnosaurian theropod.

 Finally a real hit.
 Well, in 1993 in a popular science book, Grady mentioned the huge theropod, which he named Kelmayisaurus gigantus, according to him the backbone of this theropod was 22 m long!
 However, no scientific description has ever been made, nor any pictures or drawings.
 Later, it was reported that the backbone actually existed but belonged to a Sauropod.

 There are many other unidentified and indescribable individual theropod bones, suggesting huge sizes.
 It can also be added that initially Bruhathkayosaurus matleyi was also described as a huge theropod (20 m in length).
 The material has been lost and has never been tested thoroughly.
 Only very poor quality photos and drawings remained.
-Interestingly, when we were able to contact Dr. Kumar Ayyasami in e-mail in 2017, he said that he wrote his conclusions in a paper in 1989 and continued to consider his find to be a Theropod, so who knows.
+Interestingly, when we were able to contact Dr. Kumar Ayyasami in an e-mail in 2017, he said that he wrote his conclusions in a paper in 1989 and continued to consider his find to be a Theropod, so who knows.